EnosRocha/desafioEstagioJavaBackEnd_EnosRocha/README.md

 # Task manager project - by Enos Rocha 📌
 This is a API RESTful for task management.
-The project is written in java using spring boot as the main. framework.
+The project is written in java using spring boot as the main framework.

 ---